-We calculate the ratio between the projected separation $d/a_{\rm bin}$ obtained in Sec. \ref{sec:binary sample} and $a_{\rm cav}/a_{\rm bin}$, obtaining the values of $d/a_{\rm cav}$ for our samples.
-We show in Fig. \ref{fig:histcav} the resulting distribution of $p(d/a_{\rm cav})$, which provides information about the frequency of companions with projected separation $d$ carving cavities of size $a_{\rm cav}$ (see Fig. \ref{fig:histcav}).
+We calculated the ratio of the projected separation $d/a_{\rm bin}$ obtained in Sect. \ref{sec:binary sample} and $a_{\rm cav}/a_{\rm bin}$ to obtain the values of $d/a_{\rm cav}$ for our samples.
+Fig. \ref{fig:histcav} shows the resulting distribution of $p(d/a_{\rm cav})$, which provides information about the frequency with which companions with projected separation $d$ carve cavities with a size of $a_{\rm cav}$ (see Fig. \ref{fig:histcav}).